China threatens US entities over downing of balloon

 “This is not exactly the qualities and characteristics of the good neighbour policy,” the ambassador said, referring to China’s outreach to countries in the Asia-Pacific region.

-Senior lawmakers in Japan’s governing party on Wednesday said they were considering expanding the Self Defence Force law to also include violations of Japanese airspace by foreign balloons.
-AP
+Senior lawmakers in Japan’s governing party on Wednesday said they were considering expanding the Self Defense Force law to also include violations of Japanese airspace by foreign balloons.

 Tribune Shorts